 Gene annotation:

-The reference cDNA sequence of the target genes from B73 RefGen_V4 Zm00001d.2 served as the basis of the sequence similarity search while annotating on the 8 founder genome scaffolds.
+The reference cDNA sequence of the target genes from B73 RefGen_V4 version Zm00001d.2 served as the basis of the sequence similarity search while annotating on the 8 founder genome scaffolds.
 Annotations were output as GFF3 files.
 The command parameters were set to align using only the forward complementary DNA strand, only include open reading frames that start with a start codon, only include open reading frames that end with a stop codon, and only use exact matches in the similarity filter to designate similarity regions.
 The analysis was also specified using a biological model of donor and acceptor sites particular to Zea mays.

 Gene annotation was performed using GenomeThreader which uses a similarity-based approach to predict gene structure using cDNA sequences via spliced alignments.
 (Gremme et. al, 2005.)

 Augustus, a gene prediction software that uses ab initio prediction methods and can incorporate extrinsic evidence such as protein or transcript sequence hints (Stanke et al. 2005.), was used to compare annotation results from GenomeThreader.
-Gene models that were successfully annotated using GenomeThreader were selected for comparison using Augustus.s() a Alternative transcript cDNA was chosen from several different reference genomes and used for gene prediction with Augustus.
+Gene models that were successfully annotated for all parents using GenomeThreader were selected for comparison using Augustus.
+For gene prediction in Augustus, cDNA sequences of the same gene from RefGen_V5 and another 6 non-stiff stalk maize genomes (B97, Ky21, M162W, Ms71, Oh7B and Oh43) were collected from a pan-genome database (Hufford et al. 2021.) and were used for splicing evidence.

 Sequence extraction and manipulation: